freyssin/elmis/README.md

 ## Additionnal components

 Each component below corresponds to a device, for example a Wemos shield.
+"led" and "hello" components correspond respectively to an actuator and to a sensor that need no other stuff than Wemos.

 ### led.lua

-This component allows to play with the blue led on the NodeMCU board.
+This component allows to play with the blue led on Wemos or ESP8266 boards.
-Be careful this component use GPIO2 also used by SHT30 shield.

 #### Remote actions